-When she asked her dentist about SDC, her dentist said that they have seen SDC straighten teeth but they don't fix jaw alignment problems.
-At her first appointment with a SDC representative, the rep also told her that they don't fix overbites or underbites, they just straighten teeth.
+When she asked her dentist about SDC, her dentist said that they have seen SDC straighten teeth but they don't fix severe jaw alignment problems.
+At her first appointment with an SDC representative, the rep also told her that they don't fix severe overbites or underbites, but that they do straighten teeth.

-Since Darlene just wanted her teeth straightened she figured this would be OK, and she was calmed by the fact that SDC claims that a dentist will supervise the process, even though she soon found out that that wasn’t really true.
-And what she didn't realize is that straightening teeth without fixing jaw alignment problems can actually create more issues.
+Since Darlene just wanted her teeth straightened she figured this would be OK, and she was calmed by the fact that part of SDC's policy is that a dentist will supervise the process.
+But, what she didn't realize is that she actually had more severe jaw alignment problems that could actually create more issues.

 Check out her video with more information about her experience with Smile Direct Club:

 Teanna bought her Bright On whitening treatment from Walmart for around $45.
 She decides to try it out because it's reasonably priced and claims to work 3x faster than teeth whitening strips, only requiring five minutes of use per day.
 It also claims to remove tough stains after one week, using the same whitening solution that dentists use.